LiZhenhuan1019/lzhlib/doc/graphics/matrix.md

 Otherwise, there is only a compile time matrix chain generated.
 ```
-auto chain = m0 * m1 * m2; // Wrong!
-No multiplication is performed.
+auto chain = m0 * m1 * m2; // No multiplication is performed, which may not be what you expect.
 auto result = chain >> eval; // OK.
 You can use >> eval
     // to perform the computation.
 ```